 If you're experiencing vulvar itching and irritation, it could be contact dermatitis.
 Vulvar dermatitis can cause itching, irritation, and inflammation.

-This happens when the delicate skin on and around your vulva comes into contact with something that causes irritation, including chemical irritants in everyday products like fabric softeners, bubble baths, creams, wipes, or even clothing.
+This happens when the delicate skin on and around your vulva comes into contact with something that irritates, including chemical irritants in everyday products like fabric softeners, bubble baths, creams, scented soaps, or even clothing.
 Symptoms of vulvar dermatitis include:

 Eczema

 Another dermatologic issue affecting the vulva is eczema, an inflammatory skin condition that can make the skin red, dry, and itchy.
-Eczema can be triggered by stress, as well as allergic reactions to chemical irritants.
+Eczema can be triggered by stress, as well as an allergic reaction to chemical irritants.

 Vaginal dryness